Species Survival Network

 The Species Survival Network (SSN), founded in 1992, is an international coalition of over 80 non-governmental organizations (NGOs) committed to the promotion, enhancement, and strict enforcement of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Through scientific and legal research, education and advocacy, the SSN is working to prevent over-exploitation of animals and plants due to international trade.

-The trade in parrots for pets, alligator hide handbags, dried seahorse curios, elephant ivory, and ramin pool cues—just a few examples of the billion dollar international trade in wildlife and plants.
-Few people realize the scope and impact of this trade that has been responsible for the decline of wild populations of a number of species of animals and plants.
+The trade in parrots for pets, alligator hide handbags, dried seahorse curios, elephant ivory, and ramin pool cues are just a few examples of the billion dollar international trade in wildlife and plants.
+The scope and impact of this trade that has been responsible for the decline of wild populations of a number of species of animals and plants.

 SSN believes that such trade can occur only when evidence positively demonstrates that survival of the species, subspecies or populations and their role in the ecosystems in which they occur will not be detrimentally affected by trade and when trade in live animals minimizes the risk of injury, damage to health or cruel treatment.
 The species must always receive the benefit of the doubt if available evidence is uncertain.